wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 ## Behavior-Driven Architecture

-VSM aims to break the above tradition by encouraging engineers to define a representation of the feature requirements before any implementation (view or model) is developed.
-Of course, this can't be done without the engineer carefully studying the requirements and asking questions that clarify any ambiguity in the requirements themselves.
+VSM aims to break the above tradition by encouraging engineers to describe the feature's requirements in code before writing any implementation code (view or model).
+Of course, the engineer can't do this without carefully studying the feature's requirements and asking questions that clarify any ambiguity.

-VSM encourages **Behavior-Driven Development** by requiring that every feature declare a view state type before implementing the view or business logic code.
-This view state describes all of the states that the view can have, and the data and actions associated with each state.
-This is done by using a mix of core Swift types (`enums` and `structs`) to describe the states, data, and actions.
+VSM encourages **Behavior-driven Development** by requiring that every feature declare a View State type before implementing the view or business logic code.
+This View State describes all the states the view can have and the data and actions associated with each state.
+We accomplish this by using a mix of core Swift types (enums and structs) to describe the requirements.

-The following example defines the view state for a VSM feature that allows a user to view, change, and save their username.
+The following example defines the view state for a VSM feature that allows users to view, change, and save their usernames.

 ```swift
 enum UserProfileViewState {